eapowertools-archive/SalesforceReportsConnector/README.md

 ![Create new connection](https://s3.amazonaws.com/eapowertools/salesforce-reports-connector/imgs/readme/chooseConnection.png)

-1. The following window will appear, enter a connection name (must be unique), and hit `Next`.
+1. The following window will appear.
+First you will need to enter a connection name (must be unique), then choose a server.
+If you are unsure, choose `Use Production` as this will use the default server you connect to when you using the web interface at `login.salesforce.com`.
+If you have a custom server, you can select this option and enter your server hostname.
+After you are done, click `Ok`.

 ![Connection Name](https://s3.amazonaws.com/eapowertools/salesforce-reports-connector/imgs/readme/newConnection.png)